p-ml/fantasy_funball/README.md

 the environment variables listed in `.env.sample`.

 ## Hosted Deployment
-The app is hosted on Heroku, where a GitHub Action has been set up to automatically deploy to Heroku on every push to `master`.
+The app is hosted on Fly.io, where a GitHub Action has been set up to automatically deploy to Fly on every push to `master`.
-A Heroku PostgreSQL database is used, along with Papertrail and Sentry for logging/monitoring.
+A PostgreSQL database is also hosted on Fly.
+No third-party logging/monitoring services (i.e. Papertrail/Sentry) have been set up yet.

 ## Dependency Management, Testing & Linting
-Poetry is used for dependency management, but a `requirements.txt` file is still required by Heroku.
-This can be generated via the `poetry export --without-hashes --output requirements.txt` command.
+Poetry is used for dependency management, create a poetry shell via `poetry shell`, and install the dependencies with `poetry install`.

 `pytest` is used for testing.
 Functional tests are run against a Dockerised version of the app.
 A GitHub Action has been set up to automatically run the unit and functional tests on every push.